“What's your position on health care reform?”

 (someone's) position on (a topic)

-This usage of "postion" means "opinion".
-However, a "position" is more set and more thought out than an "opinion".
-Usually a person is only expected to have a "position" on a topic if they are an expert or an authority.
+A person is usually only expected to have a "position" on a topic if they are an expert or an authority.
+Politicians have "positions" on a variety of topics:

 "Reform" is a set of large changes to a system, such as in government or an industry.
 When an idea for reforming something becomes popular among a group of people, it is given a name in the form of "___ reform".
 For example: